AppleHolic/chatgpt-streamlit/README.md

-# ChatGPT FastAPI
+# ChatGPT Streamlit

-This project provides a unified API for accessing ChatGPT and other APIs related to speech and vision-based deep learning APIs.
+This project for making a demo based on ChatGPT via streamlit.

 ## OpenAI Developer API